 What Is Paneer Paratha?

-A paneer paratha is a wheat-based flatbread packed with paneer, or Indian cottage cheese, spices, and herbs.
+A paneer paratha is a wheat-based flatbread packed with paneer (or Indian cottage cheese), spices, and fresh herbs.
 They are crisp on the outside yet quite mushy on the inside.
-You can pair it up with a bowl of curd, chutney, or even tangy pickles, the choice is yours!
+You can pair it up with a bowl of curd, green chutney, or even tangy pickles; the choice is yours!

 Ingredients